blue-yonder/tsfresh/docs/text/quick_start.rst

     from tsfresh import extract_relevant_features

-    X_filtered = extract_relevant_features(df, y, column_id='id', column_sort='time')
+    features_filtered_direct = extract_relevant_features(timeseries, y, column_id='id', column_sort='time')

-You can now use these features `features_filtered` in conjunction with `y` to train your model.
+You can now use the features contained in the Data Frame `features_filtered` (which is equal to `features_filtered_direct`) in conjunction with `y` to train your model.
 Please see the `robot_failure_example.ipynb` Jupyter Notebook in the folder named notebook.
 In this notebook a RandomForestClassifier is trained on the extracted features.

 References